Loughborough High School: House system

 The House system was created by headmistress Miss Bristol in 1925.

 Every girl is placed in one of four houses on joining the school.
 The house system provides internal competition in a number of sporting disciplines as well as extracurricular activities, including music and drama.
-Each house possesses a House Captain and a Games Captain in addition to the Housemistress.
+Each house has a house captain and games captain in addition to the housemistress.

-In September 2025, during the school's 175th anniversary year and on the 100th anniversary of Houses being created, it was announced that the House names would be changed to women after a vote by the whole school body.
+The houses were originally named after notable men within the founding of both the Endowed Schools and the social architecture of Loughborough town centre.
+In September 2025, during the school's 175th anniversary year and on the 100th anniversary of houses being created, it was announced that the house names would be changed to women's names after a vote by the whole school body.
 The names were picked at random from suggestions collected from staff and pupils.

 Andrews (green), Bristol (yellow), Charnock (purple) are named for former headmistresses, while Hartley (blue) is named for former pupil, historian and academic Dorothy Hartley.